dennistye/nfl_model/README.md

-# 🏈 NFL Matchup Predictor
+# 🏈 NFL Match Predictor

 This project uses historical NFL play-by-play and box score data to build a logistic regression model that predicts the probability of a home team winning upcoming matchups.
 The model is deployed using a Flask web app.